Mohamed Latheef: Personal life

 Latheef was married to Wafiyya Najeeb.
 He had three children: Jennifer Latheef, a human rights defender recognised by Amnesty International as a prisoner of conscience in 2005–2006; Ahmed Latheef; and Marnie Latheef.

 Death and legacy

 Latheef died in Colombo, Sri Lanka, on 3 July 2022, aged 70.
-Contemporary accounts have described him as a principal initiator of the 2003 pro-democracy movement and a chief organiser of the MDP in exile, including work on its early manifesto and the Colombo Declaration, developments linked by commentators to the political opening that preceded the 2008 Constitution and multi-party elections.
+People have described Latheef's death as an "irreplacable loss" to the country and has been credited as a co-founder to the democracy movement in the Maldives.
 In parallel, industry histories credit Latheef with early private-sector institution-building — as founding Secretary-General of MATI (1982) and later vice-president of MNCCI (2002).
 His 1990–91 detention and banishment, and later detentions in 2000–01, were recorded by Amnesty International and cited by rights groups at the time.
 Later roles as Human Rights Ambassador and SAHR co-chair reflected his continuing engagement with regional and international human-rights networks.